 An oil pressure regulator is used to maintain constant oil pressure to the burner.
 It is adjusted to provide the oil pressure needed at the nozzle.
+On small sizes, this may be integral to the oil pump.

 Oil Supply Pressure Gauge